 - To enable all pupils to participate in lessons fully and effectively .

 - To value and encourage the contribution of all pupils to life of the school .

 - To work in partnership with parents and careers.

 - To communicate with the Governing Body to enable them to fulfill their monitoring role with regard to the SEND information report.

 - To work closely with external support agencies, where appropriate, to support the need of individual pupils.

 - To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils.

-Many of the students on the Academy’s Special Educational Need and Disability (SEND) Support list will have had their needs identified in primary school and the information will have been transferred upon their admission to Dean Trust Wigan.
+Many of the students on the schools Special Educational Need and Disability (SEND) Support list will have had their needs identified in primary school and the information will have been transferred upon their admission to Dean Trust Wigan.
 However, some Special Educational Needs are not identified until the secondary phase of a student’s schooling.
-All teachers at Dean Trust Wigan are responsible for identifying students with SEN and, in collaboration with the SENCO and Inclusion Manager, will ensure that those pupils requiring “different from” or “additional to” support are identified at an early stage.
+All teachers at Dean Trust Wigan are responsible for identifying students with SEN and, in collaboration with the SENCO and Inclusion Co-ordinator, will ensure that those pupils requiring “different from” or “additional to” support are identified at an early stage.

 All children’s progress, academically, socially and emotionally, is constantly monitored by teachers and the Leadership team within the school.
 The core of the teachers’ work involves a continuous cycle of planning, teaching, and assessing, taking into account the differences in students’ abilities, aptitudes, and interests and through this planning it may become evident that some students may need increased levels of provision and support.

 Progress is the crucial factor in determining the need for additional support.
 Where teachers decide that a student is not making adequate progress, the SENCO and Inclusion Co-ordinator are consulted.
 The SENCO and Inclusion Co-ordinator are then responsible for assessing the student to determine if there are special educational needs, they will do this by gaining a holistic view of the child and considering;